-- Section 11. a.
-Supervisors who have more than one year of service since their most recent date of hire and use no sick leave in an entire leave calendar year shall earn one personal day in addition to those earned under Recommendation 9, Sections 1.a., 1.b., and 1.c., which will be available for use in the following leave calendar year.
-Sick bereavement leave and sick injury leave used will not be counted; however, all other types of paid sick leave (personal sick leave, SPF sick leave, and sick family), and unpaid sick leave used for SPF reasons shall count as sick leave for this section.
-However, if a Supervisor is on leave related to a work-related injury for the entire leave calendar year, he/she will not be eligible for the additional personal day. - b.
-(1) Effective with the beginning of the 2020 leave calendar year, Supervisors who have more than one year of service since their most recent date of hire and who use no sick leave during the first half (first thirteen (13) pay periods) of the leave calendar year shall earn one-half day (4.0 hours) of annual leave in addition to those earned under Recommendation 11, Sections 1.c. and 1.d.
+Section 11. a.
+Supervisors who have more than one year of service since their most recent date of hire and who use no sick leave during the first half (first thirteen (13) pay periods) of the leave calendar year shall earn one-half day (4.0 hours) of annual leave in addition to those earned under Recommendation 11, Sections 1.c. and 1.d.
 Supervisors who have more than one year of service since their most recent date of hire and use no sick leave during the second half (last thirteen (13) or fourteen (14) pay periods, depending on the number of pay periods in the leave calendar year) of a leave calendar year shall earn one-half day (4.0 hours) of annual leave in addition to those earned under Recommendation 11, Sections 1.c. and 1.d.
-Leave earned will be available for use in the pay period following the pay period in which it was earned. - (2) Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Recommendation 15, Sections 1.c. and 1.d; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section. - Section 12.
+Leave earned will be available for use in the pay period following the pay period in which it was earned.

+b.
+Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Recommendation 15, Sections 1.c. and 1.d; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section.

+Section 12.
 Supervisors who have one or more years of service since their last date of hire may anticipate sick leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the Supervisor has been abusing the leave privilege.
 Supervisors with less than one year of service since their last date of hire may not anticipate sick leave.